UPLiFT: Efficient Pixel-Dense Feature Upsampling with Local Attenders: UPLiFT for Generative Tasks

 \myparagraph{Image Super-Resolution.} We evaluate UPLiFT for $4{\times}$ image super-resolution via latent-space-upsampling, comparing against two lightweight baselines: bilinear and nearest neighbors.
 Note that the baseline CFM models for this task are trained specifically for the datasets tested, while UPLiFT uses the same general-purpose model from the previous section.
-Despite this, UPLiFT achieves competitive visual quality using just two iterative steps, with an inference time of only 271 milliseconds per image.
+As shown in Table \ref{tab:super-res}, UPLiFT achieves competitive visual quality using just two iterative steps, with an inference time of only 271 milliseconds per image.
 Remarkably, UPLiFT is just 13\% slower than bilinear upsampling in latent space, yet delivers an order-of-magnitude improvement in super-resolution quality.
 These results highlight UPLiFT’s efficiency and generalization capabilities.